 When it comes to trading strategies, they can all perform well under specific market conditions; the best trading strategy is a subjective matter.
 However, it’s recommended to pick a trading strategy based on your personality type, level of discipline, available capital, risk tolerance and availability.
-You can practise any one of these trading strategies above on a demo trading account with a virtual wallet of £10,000.
+You can practise any one of these trading strategies above on a spread betting or CFD trading demo account with a virtual wallet of £10,000.

 Selecting a trading strategy doesn’t have to be complicated and you don’t have to stick with just one.
 A key thing to remember is that the best traders are adaptable and can change their trading strategy based on opportunities.
 Therefore, it’s a good idea to learn about each individual trading strategy and by combining different approaches to trading, you will become adaptive to each situation.

 Nevertheless, remember not to become disheartened if you encounter initial losses on your capital.
 Patience is key when learning to become a successful trader, and mistakes and losses are inevitable in order to grow and develop your trading skills.

 Successful traders often track their profits and losses, which helps to maintain their consistency and discipline across all trades.
 Consult our article on creating a trading strategy template that could help to improve your trade performance when spread betting or trading CFDs.